hramli/hramli/README.md

 ## Hey there! 👋

-#### Software Engineer fresh out of college, with some work experiences here and there
+#### Software Engineer fresh out of UCLA, with some work experiences here and there
 - Love creating new things
 - Java & JavaScript are my favorite languages